 Specific risks (relevant for a specific type of financial instrument):

 Stocks are open to all general risks mentioned above and some stock-specific risks such as:

-Rating risk – risk that value of listed stock might change because of change in credit rating issues by one of the rating agencies.
+Rating risk – risk of value of a listed company (therefore, a stock) changing because of changes in credit rating issued by one of the rating agencies.

-Risk of (hostile) merger and acquisition – risk that company might be acquired or merged leading to the fact that Client ownership in listed company will be bought following the accounced terms and conditions.
+Risk of (hostile) merger and acquisition – risk of a company (issuer) being acquired or merged leading to the fact that Client ownership in listed company will be bought following the announced terms and conditions.